 Considering the complexities of plants and landscapes, most researchers never imagined that animals were learning about the foods they eat.
 A better understanding of diet selection is leading to better experiments to determine if animals can learn to rectify mineral deficiencies.
 One important change in these studies is allowing animals the opportunity to pair the flavor of a mineral with recovery from a deficit of that mineral.

 Mineral nutrition is extremely complex.
 The amount of a particular mineral an animal will eat depends not only on the level of that mineral in the body but also on its interactions with other minerals.
 The body’s feedback mechanisms likely enable animals to make correct choices and maintain their mineral status.
-The study above indicates animals correct for Ca and P deficiencies.
+The study above indicates animals can correct for calcium and phosphorus deficiencies.

 So What Minerals Should You Provide?